-This Decadent Vegan Chocolate Pudding is a delicious, whole-foods based dessert that tastes so good you would never know is vegan, gluten-free, and most importantly toddler approved!
+This Decadent Vegan Chocolate Pudding is a delicious, whole-foods based dessert that tastes so good you would never know is vegan, gluten-free, low-carb, Keto friendly and most importantly mom & toddler approved.

 Decadent Vegan Chocolate Pudding

 I’ve said it before and I will say it again, I have a serious sweet tooth!